NPR Frequently Asked Questions

 What does this first phase of works include?

-The Civil Works planned for 2012 includes the construction of major new drainage and construction access, associated vegetation clearing, and minor work to Runway 14/32 (the smaller cross runway).
+The Civil Works that commenced in 2012 included the construction of major new drainage and construction access, associated vegetation clearing, and minor work to Runway 14/32 (the smaller cross runway).

 Is there someone I can contact if I have any questions or concerns about construction of the New Parallel Runway?